XiomaraCanizales/100-days-of-code/log.md

 **Thoughts:** Approached this project with less confidence than usual, as I have minimal previous experience with using Piwik's API and wasn't sure how much work it'd take to make a "small" adjustment.
 I managed to find a couple plugins that behave similar to what I was after, just with different goals, and I feel certain I will be able to finish the project with a little more time.

 **Link to work:** (no public link)

+### Day 6: January 10, 2017

+**Today's Progress**: Worked on Piwik plugin

+**Thoughts:** I have the plugin partially completed, but am facing some difficulty inserting settings fields into the admin panel.
+I feel slightly bothered that I'm not sure where things are breaking, but not to point of frustration.
+Probably missing a basic (and "obvious") step, I'm going to look into it more tomorrow.

+**Link to work:** (no public link)